swilliams11/microgateway-plugins/oauth/README.md

 # oauth plugin

 ## Summary
-The purpose of the oauth plugin is to allow customers to secure API requests to the Apigee Edge Microgateway (EM) with both API Key and OAuth 2.0 (JWT validation).
-It is important to note that when you include this plugin in the plugins sequence that both API Key validation and OAuth 2.0 validation are allowed by default on your API request.
-Typically, this is not what customers want; instead they prefer either API Key validation **or** OAuth 2.0 (JWT validation) but not both.
+The OAuth plugin allows customers to secure API requests to Apigee Edge Microgateway with both API Key and OAuth 2.0 (JWT validation).
+Note that, buy default, when you include this plugin in the plugins sequence, you can use both API Key validation and OAuth 2.0 validation on API requests.
+However, you can change the default behavior to allow either API key validation **or** OAuth 2.0 (JWT) validation.

 ## OAuth plugin links
 Please review the following OAuth plugin documentation.